Burmpf/can-of-books-backend/README.md

 Start time: 3:35pm

-Finish time:
+Finish time: 5:13pm

-Actual time needed to complete:  minutes
+Actual time needed to complete:  108 minutes

 ## Credit and Collaborations

+Thanks to Justin and Sheyna for the much needed assistance!